raziehyria/Maze-Solving-Robot/README.md

 4. After any action, check if there is at least a sequence of 3 actions

-6. Try to reduce the last 3 actions into an optimal action
+6. Try to reduce the last 3 actions into an optimal action:
     * LBR → B
     * LBS → R
     * LBL → S